mcne65/bountyDApp/README.md

     - call the `checkBountyWinnings()` function to check his bounty winnings credited to the escrow account

-    - call the `withdrawBountyReward()` function to withdraw his bounty winnings into his account
+    - call the `withdrawBountyReward()` function to withdraw/pull his bounty winnings into his account

-- The Administrator or the Owner of the contract can pause or un-pause the contract features depending on any vulnerability using the `toggleContractActive()`[**ONLY OWNER**] function inherited from _CircuitBreakerContract.sol_ contract
+- The Administrator or the Owner of the contract can pause or un-pause the contract features depending on any vulnerability using the `toggleContractActive()`[**ONLY OWNER**] function inherited from the _CircuitBreakerContract.sol_ contract

+- When the contract is paused `stopped` bool is `true`, the user will only be able to withdraw any bounty winnings and browse

 ## 5. Tests